 - Wear loose-fitting clothes.

 - Talk to your doctor about drugs you can take before your treatment to help prevent and control nausea and vomiting.
-If one doesn't work, there are others you can try.
+If one doesn't work, try another.